|Root Canal Treatment|

 Your dentist may need more information about the tooth.
 He or she may use an electric pulp tester.
 This hand-held device sends a small electric current through the tooth.
 It helps your dentist decide whether the pulp is alive.
 This test does not cause pain or a shock.
 You may feel a tingling sensation.
 It will stop when the tester is removed from the tooth.

 Root canal treatment can be done in one or more visits.
 It depends on the situation.
 An uncomplicated root canal treatment often can be completed in one visit.
-Some teeth may be more difficult to treat because of where they are in the mouth.
 Some teeth have more roots than other teeth.
 Treating a tooth with many roots takes longer.
 Some teeth have curved root canals that are difficult to find.
+Typically, teeth with active infections require more than one visit.

 Once the root canal treatment is finished, you will need to see your general dentist to have a crown or filling placed on the tooth.
-You are likely to receive a crown if the tooth is discolored or if it is used for chewing.
+You are likely to receive a crown if the tooth is discolored or is significantly broken down.
+Teeth become brittle after root canal treatment.
 The purpose of the crown is to prevent the tooth from breaking in the future.
+If most of the enamel is intact, a composite filling can be used to seal the canal.

 First, your dentist or endodontist will numb the area around the tooth.
 You also may receive sedation, such as nitrous oxide.
 Your dentist also has other ways to reduce your anxiety.
 Before your first appointment, ask what is available.